The 7 Cs of Online Purchasing

 Categories: Content , How To's

 The 7 Cs of Online PurchasingUnderstanding the motivations and habits of online consumers is crucial to securing their business.
-The people who do their shopping online tend to be better educated, younger and more affluent than the general US population.
+People who shop online tend to be better educated, younger, and more affluent than the general US population.
 Their purchases also represent a disproportionate share of online shopping sales.
-In fact, nearly seventy percent of online sales can be attributed to just one-fifth of online consumers, according to a white paper released by professional services network KPMG.
-So it’s important for retailers and service providers to understand what and why people are buying online.

 Almost 70 percent of online sales fall into one of six categories: